gitting-around/swrob-01-Exercises/SLAM/slam.md

 HINT: You might seek inspiration in [SLAM.py](https://github.com/au-mobile-robots/Tutorials/blob/master/Slam/SLAM.py)
 # 3. Try playing with the SLAM.py demo
 [SLAM.py](https://github.com/au-mobile-robots/Tutorials/blob/master/Slam/SLAM.py) contains a simple robot model and a graph-slam implementation.
-Try to understand the code in the slam-function and see how landmark estimations changes based on number of observations and sensor noise.
+Try to understand the code in the slam-function and see how landmark estimations changes based on the number of observations and sensor noise.

 # 4. Mapping in ROS
 ROS contain a package called gmapping, which builds on openslam and contain a particle filter slam implementation.